PhantomMad/HW8/README.md

 # HW8
 Ansible
 Only for TEST prj.
-Not for develop/
+Not for develop.